 It gives a sense of direction to the employees and leads to business success.

-Characteristics Of Organizational Culture
+Characteristics Of Organisational Culture

 - It is ever-changing.
 While a certain environment may seem pleasant to some employees, others might not find it suitable.
-Also, it may not cater to all the needs of the organization at all times and hence, it keeps on changing and renewing itself.
+Also, it may not cater to all the needs of the organisation at all times and hence, it keeps on changing and renewing itself.

 - It tends to have a variety of ways to manifest itself.
 Culture can demonstrate itself in various ways, from communication techniques to research methods, from corporate merrymaking to leadership behaviours.
-Also, while some organizations develop their culture keeping in mind the traditional levels of authority, others may wish to alter it by their cultures and subcultures.
+Also, while some organisations develop their culture keeping in mind the traditional levels of authority, others may wish to alter it by their cultures and subcultures.

 - It can sustain subcultures within itself.
-Organizational subculture is developed when a subgroup of employees, divided on the basis of tenure, identity, departmental designations etc. shares a set of values within themselves which may or may not align with the dominant culture’s values.
-Subcultures provide flexibility by bringing forth several responses to any single measure, without disturbing the overall working of an organization.
-This makes way for a proper and timely evaluation of any order from the seat of authority and makes the organization ready to adopt measures according to changing environments, while not being limited to just a single set of values.
+Organisational subculture is developed when a subgroup of employees, divided on the basis of tenure, identity, departmental designations etc. shares a set of values within themselves which may or may not align with the dominant culture’s values.
+Subcultures provide flexibility by bringing forth several responses to any single measure, without disturbing the overall working of an organisation.
+This makes way for a proper and timely evaluation of any order from the seat of authority and makes the organisation ready to adopt measures according to changing environments, while not being limited to just a single set of values.

-Types Of Organizational Culture
+Types Of Organisational Culture

-- Adhocracy culture – When an organization works flexibly and lays emphasis on individual innovation and thereby empowers its employees, while also committing to external demands, the culture thus developed is called adhocracy culture.
+- Adhocracy culture – When an organisation works flexibly and lays emphasis on individual innovation and thereby empowers its employees, while also committing to external demands, the culture thus developed is called adhocracy culture.

-- Market culture – Market Culture is the most capitalistic of all cultures, it exists when the employees in an organization work in stability but with a competitive spirit to achieve better results in the market and make more profit.
+- Market culture – Market Culture is the most capitalistic of all cultures, it exists when the employees in an organisation work in stability but with a competitive spirit to achieve better results in the market and make more profit.

-Examples Of Organizational Culture
+Examples Of Organisational Culture

 - CB Insights helps companies make decisions by providing them with factual analysis.
 For this purpose, CB Insights ensures that its employees are well updated with the evolved technology.
 And thus, it offers its employees with additional education stipend for the same.
 Managers at CB Insights care about the personal and professional growth of the employees under them and provide them with a challenging environment.
 This helps a company achieve its goals while also ensuring the well-being of the employees.

-- At Evive, a company which provides predictive analytics, the employees, in order to minimize their ecological footprint, have taken an initiative to go green, within the company and also outside, by volunteering at several local NGOs.
+- At Evive, a company which provides predictive analytics, the employees, in order to minimise their ecological footprint, have taken an initiative to go green, within the company and also outside, by volunteering at several local NGOs.
 This practice of making an impact, at a larger level, and striving to create a better world has shaped the company’s culture.